TheVucko98/metropolitan-museum-frontend/README.md

 # 🖼️ Metropolitan Museum Frontend

 Frontend made for **Metropolitan Museum**.
 It uses the museum's public **API** to fetch and display artworks directly on the site.
+The site is built as a **SPA (Single Page Application)** — content parts are dynamically interchanged.

 ---